-Reduce your credit
+- Polish your credit rating

 While this may not seem fair, most lenders prefer to err on the side of caution, as it is only human to dip into the amount that is so easily available to you.

-Giving up that extra credit card will save you the annual maintenance fee as well as help you avoid high interest credit that can burn a hole in your pocket!
+Giving up that extra credit card will save you the annual maintenance fee as well as help you avoid high-interest credit that can burn a hole in your pocket.

 Another easy and effective way to increase your borrowing capacity is to maintain a clean credit history.
-Paying all your utility bills on time (even the most inconspicuous ones) makes you a responsible borrower in the eyes of a potential lender and can increase your chances of approval as well as your borrowing capacity considerably.
+Paying all your utility bills on time (even the most inconspicuous ones) makes you a responsible borrower in the eyes of a potential lender and can increase your chances of approval as well as your borrowing capacity.

 Having lots of debts on your file can have the lenders raising their eyebrows.
 Why not roll up all the smaller debts under a single loan?
 It would even streamline your payments and help you budget better.

+Consolidating debts into a single loan will also make it convenient for you to pay them off.
 Refinancing at a better rate by bringing all your loans under the refinanced loan can save you a lot of bucks over the life of the loan.

 It is also a good idea to check your borrowing capacity based on existing expenses and start your property search accordingly.

-Also, if you apply for a loan jointly with your partner, more often than not you can borrow more than what you would have as a sole applicant.
+Also, if you apply for a loan jointly with your partner, more often than not, you can borrow more than what you would have as a sole applicant.